-*The different categories were either adopted from Bureau of Autism Services (2011) or were suggested by committee members or stakeholders that reviewed the questionnaire.
+*The different categories were either adopted from the Bureau of Autism Services (2011) or were suggested by committee members or stakeholders who reviewed the questionnaire.

 5.5.
 Conclusions

-To conclude this chapter requested to analyze the SDHI that influence the social position of autistic adults in Israel.
-Focusing on the healthcare system the chapter argues that autistic adults are marginalized at the Israeli healthcare system due perceptions hold by individuals within the system, ignorance regarding autism, and discriminating policy decisions.
-These sociopolitical circumstances negatively affect the autistic individual health and ability to participate in the community and have harmful implications also on the autistic collective.
+To conclude, this chapter analyzed the SDHIs that influence the social position of autistic adults in Israel.
+Focusing on the healthcare system, the chapter argues that autistic adults are marginalized in the Israeli healthcare system due to perceptions held by individuals within the system, ignorance regarding autism, and discriminatory policy decisions.
+These sociopolitical circumstances negatively affect the health of autistic individuals and their ability to participate fully in the community; they also have harmful implications for the autistic community collectively.

-The chapter first explored the mechanism that prevent from introducing regulations to reduce the barriers to the healthcare system which are covered in the previous chapter.
-These mechanisms include two perceptions regarding autism that contradict the idea of mitigation.
-One is that autism is a disease that require treatment not modifications.
-The other is that disabilities that require structural modifications are physical disabilities.
-Autism which is an “invisible” disability does not fit into this definition, therefore, it is not require service accommodations.
-The chapter illustrates that these perceptions have a foothold through the system from the administrative level to the practitioners on ground.
-These perceptions are accompanied by alternative perceptions that do recognize the need for treating autism as a social group that require specific mitigation.
-The dominancy of the former, however, limits the introduction of mitigations for autistic adults in the healthcare system; therefore, it can be accounted as a SDHI, or in other word a part of the Israeli sociopolitical context that is marginalizing this population.
+The chapter first explored the mechanisms that prevent the introduction of regulations to reduce the barriers to accessing the healthcare system, covered in the previous chapter.
+These mechanisms include two perceptions regarding autism that contradict the policy of mitigation.
+One is that autism is a disease that requires treatment and not modifications to the system.
+The other is that the only disabilities that require structural modifications are physical disabilities.
+Autism, which is an “invisible” disability, does not fit into this definition, therefore, it is not perceived as requiring service accommodations.
+The chapter illustrates that these perceptions have a foothold throughout the system, from the administrative level to the practitioners on the ground.
+These perceptions are accompanied by alternative perceptions that do recognize the need for treating adults with autism as a social group that requires specific mitigation.
+The dominance of the notion of autism as a disease, however, limits the introduction of mitigations for autistic adults in the healthcare system.
+Therefore, this can be considered an SDHI or, in other words, a part of the Israeli sociopolitical context that is marginalizing this population.

-The second mechanism that was recognized as preventing the introduction of mitigations for autistic adults is the lack of knowledge among professionals regarding autism.
-Throughout the system and across disciplines professionals themselves, autistic adults and their caregiver have reported gaps in practitioners’ knowledge.
-This lack of knowledge was identified to result from unfamiliarity with autism among senior professionals combined with absence of structured training on the subject for next generations.
-In addition to setting back the introduction of measurements to overcome barriers to the healthcare system, the lack in knowledge was found to be marginalizing autistic adults by providing them unsuitable care, especially mental healthcare, and by in the absence of alternatives diverting them to child therapists that do have knowledge about autism.
-Discrimination of the autistic adults’ population in the healthcare system the section conclude is aggravated by the ignorance of professionals and the negligence of this field of knowledge by health authorities.
+The second mechanism that was recognized as preventing the introduction of mitigations for autistic adults is the lack of knowledge among healthcare professionals regarding autism.
+Throughout the system and across disciplines, professionals themselves, autistic adults, and their caregivers have reported gaps in practitioners’ knowledge.
+This lack of knowledge was attributed to unfamiliarity with autism among senior professionals, combined with the absence of structured training on the subject for future generations of healthcare professionals.
+In addition to impeding the introduction of measures to overcome barriers to the healthcare system, this lack of knowledge was found to be marginalizing autistic adults, as they are provided with unsuitable care, especially mental healthcare, and because there is an absence of alternatives, which diverts them to child therapists who do have knowledge about autism.
+This section concludes that discrimination against the autistic adult population in the healthcare system is aggravated by the ignorance of professionals and the neglect of this field of knowledge by health authorities.